 Languages that are more synthetic fall into different types.
 The main division is between agglutinative and fusional languages.
 In highly agglutinative languages, words are built from many easily separated affixes, each of which is associated with a consistent piece of meaning.
 Japanese is a somewhat agglutinative language, as in the following example where the verb has a string of suffixes corresponding to the English passive (“was verb-ed”) and causative (“made X verb”).

 By contrast, a fusional language is one where many inflectional meanings are combined into single affixes.
 The Romance languages are a good example of fusional languages: the suffix on a verb expresses tense, aspect, and subject agreement, and is difficult to break down into smaller affixes.
-For example, in Spanish, the suffix -iéramos expresses subject agreement (first person plural), tense (past), aspect (imperfective), and mood (subjunctive).
+For example, in the Spanish word estudiáramos, the root estud- means “study” and the suffix -iáramos expresses subject agreement (first person plural), tense (past), aspect (imperfective), and mood (subjunctive).

 Shaw, P. (2008).
 Inside Access: The Prosodic Role of Internal Morphological Constituency.
 In The Nature of the Word: Studies in Honor of Paul Kiparsky. ed.
 Kristin Hanson and Sharon Inkelas.
 The MIT Press.